 Court: Court of Criminal Appeals of Alabama; October 1, 2010; Alabama; State Appellate Court

-The case at hand parallels the Nelms and Lewis cases, where allegations arose that supporting affidavits lacked a chronological context necessary for evaluating the timeliness of the search warrant.
+Reasoning: The case at hand parallels the Nelms and Lewis cases, where allegations arose that supporting affidavits lacked a chronological context necessary for evaluating the timeliness of the search warrant.
 In those cases, the State attempted to address the affidavit deficiencies by providing testimony from the affiants about facts communicated to the judges who issued the warrants.
 However, in all three cases, the affiants could not recall the specifics of their conversations with the issuing judges regarding the timing of the informant’s observations of illegal activity.
-The Court of Criminal Appeals determined that such oral testimony was inadequate to rectify the deficiencies in the supporting affidavits.